 The Company announced on Form 8-K filed on November 3, 2022 a change in its operating strategy and restructuring plan with the goal of reducing operating expenses and freeing up capital.
-As part of this plan, the Company has shifted from a decentralized to a regionalized business model in which each of its originators focuses on a specific region in the Company's smaller target market footprint, and the Company has entered into a loan servicing agreement with Westlake Portfolio Management, LLC ("WPM", and, collectively with its affiliate, Westlake Capital Finance, LLC, "Westlake").
+As part of this plan, the Company has shifted from a decentralized to a regionalized business model in which each of its originators focused on a specific region in the Company's smaller target market footprint, and the Company has entered into the Servicing Agreement with Westlake Portfolio Management, LLC ("WPM", and, collectively with its affiliate, Westlake Capital Finance, LLC, "Westlake").
 An affiliate of Westlake, Westlake Services, LLC, is the beneficial owner of approximately 6.8% of the Company's common stock.

-While the Company intends to continue Contract purchase and origination activities, albeit on a much smaller scale, its servicing, collections and recovery operations have been outsourced to Westlake.
-The Company has ceased all originations of Direct Loans.
+The Company does not intend to continue any significant Contract purchase and origination activities, except on a much smaller scale, than it has historically, and its servicing, collections and recovery operations have been outsourced to Westlake.
+The Company has also ceased all originations of Direct Loans.